ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

+The [Rule](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Rules/) keyword is used to define a new rule.
 The name of the rule is `APIM.Policy.InboundBasePolicy` and it applies to the `APIM.Policy` type that we've specified in our convention.
 This will make sure that the rule is only executed on our API Management policies.
-Other files and objects will be ignored.
+Other files and objects will be ignored by this rule.

 The `Synopsis` is a short description of the rule.
 It's used in the output of PSRule to describe the rule.
 More information on documentation can be found [here](https://microsoft.github.io/PSRule/v2/concepts/PSRule/en-US/about_PSRule_Docs/).